fairyeszhuo/GEO4962-2021/_episodes/11-Analysing-ENSO.md

 ---
-title: "Model topic: ENSO"
+title: "Model topic: ENSO teleconnections"
 teaching: 0
 exercises: 0
 questions:
-- "How to analyze ENSO using CMIP6 data?"
+- "How to analyze ENSO and its teleconnections using CMIP6 data?"
 objectives:
-- "Learn about ENSO"
+- "Learn about ENSO and its teleconnections"
 - "Learn to analyze CMIP6 data"
 keypoints:
 - "ENSO"
+- "ENSO teleconnections"
 - "ONI"
 - "SOI"
 ---